People board the water taxi to Ho Hum Beach. Passengers...

 Bellport owns the land, but the beach is outside the village's boundaries.
 Ho Hum is located on the Fire Island National Seashore, which includes all beach property on Fire Island along with the 613-acre William Floyd Estate in Mastic Beach.

-That means Ho Hum is a public beach that should be open to anyone, not just Bellport village residents, according to town and federal officials, as well as some legal experts.
+That means Ho Hum is a public beach that should be open to anyone, not just Bellport Village residents, according to town and federal officials, as well as some legal experts.

-"It is open to everyone," said Alexcy Romero, superintendent of the Fire Island National Seashore, a 26-mile stretch of seashore that the National Park Service manages.
+"It is open to everyone," said Alexcy Romero, superintendent of Fire Island National Seashore, a 26-mile stretch of seashore that the National Park Service manages.

 He declined to comment on the dispute but said Ho Hum is "a national park.
 It’s for public enjoyment, for everyone."